elysecs/Portfolio/Pipe_Scores_Project/README.md

     * Material Type
     * Operational Score
 * Target: Structural Score (0-5)
-* Machine Learning Model: Decision Tree Classifier
+* Model: Decision Tree Classifier

 ### Findings
 Age and Structural Score were positively correlated.
 The correlation is not strong however as red dots (Structural Score = 5) are dispersed throughout.